Colleges by Location

 Student Organizations

-There is a drama club you can join if acting is something that interests you.
-You have a passion for media and communication?
-York College of the City University of New York publishes its own newspaper and has its own radio station.
+For those drawn to acting, there is a drama club where you can participate.
+For students looking to explore media and communication, York College of the City University of New York publishes its own newspaper and has its own radio station.

 Student Services

 There are 24-hour emergency phone and alarm devices.
-There is a security patrol that operates 24 hours a day.
-Theer is a nighttime transportation/escort service.
+There is a round-the-clock security patrol.
+The late-night transport/escort service is available.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of York College of the City University of New York.

-All in all, campus life at York College of the City University of New York is rich and vibrant and provides everything most students need.
+All in all, campus life at York College of the City University of New York is rich and vibrant and provides all you need for a comfortable stay.

 Career Services